Employment Opportunities

 Salary & Benefits: Commensurate with experience.
 EOE

-Instructions: Send cover letter and resume to scarroll@mattierhodes.org or fax to the attention of Sue Carroll at (816)471-2521.
+Instructions: Send cover letter and resume to mal-rubaie@mattierhodes.org or fax to the attention of Maria Al-Rubaie.

 Deadline: Until Filled

-• Ability to communicate with counselors and other professionals and to observe professional boundaries both with clients and other professionals
+• Ability to communicate with clinical supervisor, counselors, and other professionals and to observe professional boundaries both with clients and other professionals.

 • Reliable personal transportation